 After we made it back to Nyhann, we had to stop for some Smørrebrød – the Danish open sandwiches, which usually consists of a piece of buttered rye bread, a dense, dark brown bread.
 The topping among others can be cold cuts, pieces of meat or fish, cheese or spreads.
 Many huge wooden ships and small boats lined the canals with so many activities going on – musicians playing on the street, street vendors selling hotdogs, fresh juices – the area was so lively.
 After walking around some more, we had some Waffles and Icecream too!

-Hope you enjoyed the virtual Canal tour!
-And if you get to visit Copenhagen, don’t discount the canal tour as a touristy thing to do, sometimes its fun to be a tourist!!
+I hope you enjoyed the virtual tour along the Canals of Copenhagen!
+And if you get to visit Copenhagen, don’t discount the canal tour as a touristy thing to do, sometimes it’s fun to be a tourist!